 - detf=name specifies that the data is to be run through a IIR filter before running the detector, the filter must have already been loaded into memory using the loadiir program.
-If name is "remote" then the detector is loaded into the digitizer on a Q380 digitizer instead of being run in aqsample. - off will initially disable the detector from running.
-It may later be enabled using the detector edit command from aqshell, or by remote command over a comlink. - nolog will disable generation of Event Detection messages and log entries. - fhi=n is the Filhi parameter for Murdock-Hutt detectors or the high limit for Threshold detectors. - flo=n is the Fillo parameter for Murdock-Hutt detectors or the low limit for Threshold detectors. - iw=n is the Iwin parameter for Murdock-Hutt detectors or the hysterisis for Threshold detectors. - nht=n is the N_hits parameter for Murdock-Hutt detectors or the number of sequential samples over a limit required for Threshold detectors. - wa=n determines how long the detector will stay on after triggering.
-This is 1/4 of the actual count for Murdock-Hutt detectors and the actual count for Threshold detectors. - x1=n is the Xth1 parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - x2=n is the Xth2 parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - x3=n is the Xth3 parameter for Murdock-Hutt detectors and not used for Threshold Detectors.

-- xx is the Xthx parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - tc is the Def tc parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - av is the Val avg parameter for Murdock-Hutt detectors and not used for Threshold Detectors.
+If name is "remote" then the detector is loaded into the digitizer on a Q380 digitizer instead of being run in agample. - off will initially disable the detector from running.
+It may later be enabled using the detector edit command from aqshell, or by remote command over a comlink. - nolog will disable generation of Event Detection messages and log entries.
+It also disables writing to the alert and colert request pipes.
+If on, the only affect a detection will have is if it is used in a control detector equation. - fhi=n is the Filhi parameter for Murdock-Hutt detectors or the high limit for Threshold detectors. - flo=n is the Fillo parameter for Murdock-Hutt detectors or the low limit for Threshold detectors. - iw=n is the Iwin parameter for Murdock-Hutt detectors or the hysterisis for Threshold detectors. - nht=n is the N_hits parameter for Murdock-Hutt detectors or the number of sequential samples over a limit required for Threshold detectors. - wa=n determines how long the detector will stay on after triggering.
+This is 1/4 of the actual count for Murdock-Hutt detectors and the actual count for Threshold detectors. - x1=n is the Xth1 parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - x2=n is the Xth2 parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - x3=n is the Xth3 parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - xx is the Xthx parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - tc is the Def_tc parameter for Murdock-Hutt detectors and not used for Threshold Detectors. - av is the Val_avg parameter for Murdock-Hutt detectors and not used for Threshold Detectors.